xSmurf/node-freeswitch-bridge/README.md

 * VM Change Password support (will require additional support from node-ldapsearch)
 * LDAP Query cache to avoid hammering the ldap server (FreeSwitch can request user information many times in a single dialplan)

-Every original work included is licenced under Creative Commons BY-SH-NC
+Every original work included is licenced under Creative Commons BY-SH